VidTu/gyro/README.md

 Run the `./gradlew runClient` command to launch the game client.
 You can attach a debugger to that process.
 Hotswap is supported.
 "Enhanced" hotswap (class redefinition) and hotswap agent will work if supported by your JVM.

-Running the client via generated tasks (e.g. for IntelliJ IDEA) may work, but you might need to make some adjustments to the "VM arguments" field to make it work properly (i.e., remove the `-Dline.separator=\n` argument, if your IDE can't render newlines).
+Running the client via generated tasks (e.g., for IntelliJ IDEA) may work, but you might need to make some adjustments.
 Launching the game directly (without Gradle) might also work, but it is also not supported.

 The development environment has stricter preconditions: Mixin checks, Netty detector, Java assertions, etc.
 Code with bugs might (and probably will) fail faster here than in a production environment.